Walkman100/OpenRA-Install-Guide/README.md

-If you have any of the original discs or have disc images, there is a guide [here](https://github.com/OpenRA/OpenRA/wiki/Game-Content) on how to install the assets manually, aulthough selecting `Use CD` when you install the mods should automatically use the disc contents.
+If you have any of the original discs or have disc images, there is a guide [here](https://github.com/OpenRA/OpenRA/wiki/Game-Content) on how to install the assets manually, although selecting `Use CD` when you install the mods should automatically use the disc contents.

 ## Downloading available assets